geomagpy/MARTAS/README.md

 Get some of the critical python dependencies first.
 It is strongly recommended to select versions with already existing pre-compiled wheels, especially for low-power systems like the Zero W. In case of failures please contact the development team for working versions of the specific packages and their dependencies.
 Typically, problems are related to sub-dependencies of numpy, matplotlib and scipy.
-The following recommendation is valid for trixie and bookworm with python 3.11, for which default installation might fail because of the matplotlib dependency *contourpy*.
+The following recommendation is valid for trixie (py 3.13) and bookworm with python 3.11, for which default installation might fail because of the matplotlib dependency *contourpy*.
 So lets choose a working version first: